exasol/script-languages/cpp_client/README.md

 Finally, in order to use C++ in SQL, you need to inform the SQL compiler about the new language.
 To do so in your current SQL session, you need to modify the session/system parameter SCRIPT_LANGUAGES, for instance like this:

 ```
-alter session set script_languages = 'PYTHON=builtin_python R=builtin_r JAVA=builtin_java CPP=localzmq+protobuf:///bfsdefault/default/EXAClusterOS/ScriptLanguages-6.0.0#buckets/bfsdefault/cpp/cppclient/cppclient';
+alter session set script_languages = 'PYTHON=builtin_python R=builtin_r JAVA=builtin_java CPP=localzmq+protobuf:///bfsdefault/default/EXAClusterOS/ScriptLanguages-2017-01-30?lang=cpp#buckets/bfsdefault/cpp/cppclient/cppclient';
 ```

-Note:If you are using `alter session`, you need to re-issue the command above when you start a new session.
+Note: as we are using `alter session`, you need to re-issue the command above when you start a new session.
+An alternative would be to use `alter system`.

 ## Example
 Now C++ is available as script language: